Ricky Stenhouse Jr.: 2013–2019: Roush Fenway Racing

-Stenhouse got off to a better start in 2016 than 2015 including a top-ten run in Atlanta.
-He got his next top-ten at Fontana, in 2015 It took 29 races to get two Top 10s in the year, it took five in 2016.
+Stenhouse got off to a better start in 2016 than in 2015, including a top-ten run in Atlanta.
+He got his next top-ten at California in 2015.
+It took 29 races to get two Top 10s in the year; it took five in 2016.
 On March 1, his team announced that Sunny D would be his sponsor in select Cup and Xfinity Series races.
-On August 21, 2016, Stenhouse recorded a then-career-best second place finish in the Bass Pro Shops NRA Night Race at Bristol Motor Speedway.
+On August 21, 2016, Stenhouse recorded a then-career-best second-place finish in the Bass Pro Shops NRA Night Race at Bristol Motor Speedway.

-After a gamble to stay out, Stenhouse restarted second with two to go at Phoenix on the Green White Checkered.
+After a gamble to stay out, Stenhouse restarted second with two to go at Phoenix on the Green-White-Checkered.
 He stacked up the line and caused Ryan Newman to cruise away to the finish.
-After a flat tire early on at Richmond he rebounded to finish fourth.
+After a flat tire early on at Richmond, he rebounded to finish fourth.
 At Talladega's 2017 GEICO 500, Stenhouse won his second career Cup Series pole and his first since the 2013 Cup Series season.
 It was also RFR's first pole of the 2017 season.
 Stenhouse led the opening laps and then stayed mid-pack for the rest of the race.
-After Stenhouse avoided an eighteen-car pileup he found himself in second place chasing Kyle Busch.
+After Stenhouse avoided an eighteen-car pileup, he found himself in second place chasing Kyle Busch.
 After the final restart, Stenhouse passed Busch on the final lap for the win.
 It was his first Cup Series win, while RFR snapped its 101-race winless drought, dating back to Carl Edwards' victory in the 2014 Toyota/Save Mart 350 at Sonoma Raceway.
 Stenhouse later picked up his second victory of the year at Daytona in July, passing David Ragan with two to go, further solidifying his spot in the 2017 Playoffs.
 In the Playoffs, at Chicago he had a rough showing with a not so strong car and commitment line penalty which he ended up in 25th.
 In the next race at New Hampshire, he hit the wall on lap three but recovered to finish fifteenth on the lead lap to tie Austin Dillon on points for the last spot.
-At Dover in the elimination race, he struggled early starting in fourteenth, falling back to 23rd and off the lead lap but took a risk of staying on the lead lap and got a caution while in third place and finished fourth in Stage 1 getting seven stage points.
-He would not earn any stage points in Stage 2 but finished 19th while Ryan Newman finished thirteenth which proved enough for Stenhouse Jr. as he finished above Newman by two points for the last playoff spot in the Round of 12 and advanced to the second round of the playoffs.
+At Dover in the elimination race, he struggled early, starting in fourteenth, falling back to 23rd and off the lead lap, but took a risk of staying on the lead lap and got a caution while in third place and finished fourth in Stage 1, getting seven stage points.
+He would not earn any stage points in Stage 2 but finished 19th while Ryan Newman finished thirteenth, which proved enough for Stenhouse, as he finished above Newman by two points for the last playoff spot in the Round of 12 and advanced to the second round of the playoffs.
 Stenhouse was eliminated in the second round after failing to perform well enough in the races.